JamieBort/Learning-Directory/Git/README.md

 #### [code_of_conduct/](./code_of_conduct/)

-All things related to behavior while contributing to Git (GitHub ?) repos.
+This directory houses information about behavior while contributing to Git (GitHub ?) repos.

 #### [commit_message/](./commit_message/)

-All things related to Git (GitHub ?) commit messages.
+This directory houses information about git commit messages.

 #### [config_files/](./config_files/)

+This directory houses information about git config files.

 #### [contributing/](./contributing/)